Mr Triantafyllos Pliakas

 15-17 Tavistock Place

 Triantafyllos has a degree in Nutrition & Dietetics from the Technological Educational Institute of Thessaloniki, Greece.
-After running his own private practice for a few years as a nutritionist and dietitian he moved back to academia to complete an MSc in Human Nutrition (Public Health) at London Metropolitan University.
-He joined the School in 2007 as a research degree student funded by the Greek State Scholarships Foundation.
-Triantafyllos is currently a Research Fellow in the School for Public Health Research and a visiting Lecturer at London Metropolitan University.
+After running his own private practice for three years as a nutritionist and dietitian he moved back to academia to complete an MSc in Human Nutrition (Public Health) at London Metropolitan University and undertake a PhD in environmental epidemiology at the School.

 Triantafyllos is involved in teaching on the distance learning programmes at the School.
 He is the Module Organizer on the distance learning module Environmental Change and Global Health Policy in the MSc in Global Health Policy.
 He has previously acted as a distance learning tutor on Environment, Health and Sustainable Development, Environmental Epidemiology, Environmental Health Policy and Basic Epidemiology in the MSc in Public Health.